Stage Time - by musicians for musicians

 Economics

 When we bring in veteran musicians for the core band or rhythm section we need to pay them what they are worth.
-Decades of experience is not worth tips and dinner, it's worth a pay check.
-With your help we make this happen and are able to bring in the highest quality musicians.
+Decades of experience is worth a pay check.
+With your help we are able to bring in top shelf musicians to mentor and make music with younger musicians in live performances.

 Jam Sessions and Community